Gregory Cowan PhD

 Independent assessor, RIBA Continuing Professional Development Providers' Network.
-Integrating good communication and international development principles in all of my work.
+Integrating good communication and international development principles in my work.

-* Development day tour for Danish Concrete Barons in London: with taxis along the embankment to St Pauls.
+Danish Concrete Barons in London: taxied along the embankment to St Pauls.
 From the whispering gallery to the Turbine Hall, via the Millennium Footbridge.
-Ferry to Soho Square.
+By Thames Ferry to Embankment, Trafalgar Square and Soho Square.

-* Guitarist's morning walk: from Southwark Cathedral Sunday mass to Crossbones Cemetery, via Shakespeare's Globe.
-Crossing the River Thames on foot, with Tate, Boudicea, Romans and the Tower of London.
+Guitarist's walk: Southwark Cathedral Sunday mass to Crossbones Cemetery, Shakespeare's Globe.
+Crossing the Thames on foot, Tate, Boudicea, Romans and the Tower of London.

-* German-language architecture tour: Thames ferry from Tate Pimlico to Tate Bankside, comparing office developments in Shoreditch and Spitalfields.
+German-language architecture tour: Tate to Tate - Pimlico to Bankside by ferry, new office developments in Shoreditch and Spitalfields.

-* Study tour (Überbau, Vienna) Stadtviertelerneuerung; City, Canary Wharf und King's Cross.
+Überbau (Vienna), Study tour: Stadtviertelerneuerung; City, Canary Wharf und King's Cross.

-* 'Barging around Britain' (ITV 2016) John Sargent's guide to bargee life on London's Regent's Canal.
+'Barging around Britain' (ITV 2016) guide to bargee life on London's Regent's Canal, driving John Sargent.

 'Haus / Boot' vortrag, Uni Graz.
 Lecture and course on precarious architecture and urbanism, Graz University of Technology with Haus der Architektur.
 Graz students continued in London, studying social housing and waterway living in inner London King's Cross Creative Quarter.